12 Royals Who Married Their Relatives

 Had the marriage between King George IV and Caroline lasted longer, there might have been a living heir when King George IV died, and Queen Victoria would never have been Queen.
 In this photo, Princess Charlotte is shown with her husband, Leopold of Saxe-Coburg, who was the brother of Queen Victoria and Prince Albert’s parents, and who made the match between Victoria and Albert.
-These are the royal wedding rules that the entire royal family must follow.

 King Edward VII and Queen Alexandra: 3rd cousins

 Like his mother, Queen Victoria, King Edward VII also married his cousin, albeit a more distant one.
 In 1863, Edward VII, who was then known as Prince Albert Edward, married Alexandra of Denmark:

 - Edward VII: Edward, born Albert Edward, was the son of Queen Victoria, who was the great-granddaughter of King George III, who was the son of King George II.
 Accordingly, King Edward VII was a great-great-grandson of King George II.

 - Alexandra: Queen Alexandra, born Alexandra of Denmark, was a great-great-granddaughter of King George II (her great-grandmother, Princess Mary, was George II’s daughter).